unijorse/roll-storage-depth-adjustment/README.md

 * 4 m3 6mm screw

+stl and sldprt (solidworks part) files are included for each piece

+### print information:

-stl and sldprt (solidworks part) files are included for each piece these parts are reccomended to be printed with ABS. if supports are ever needed, use PVA. breakaway is just going to be a pain in the ass to remove
+these parts are reccomended to be printed with **ABS**

+if supports are ever needed, use **PVA** because breakaway is just going to be a pain in the ass to remove